thegrizzlylabs/geniusscan-sdk-demo/ios/README.md

 ## Requirements

-The Custom demo app supports iOS 13 and above.
-The Simple demo app supports iOS 15 and above.
+The demo apps support iOS 11 and above.

 ## Installation